Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Conclusions

-PAC-Bayes bound is commonly used to derive upper bounds on the generalization error. \begin{theorem}[PAC-Bayes Bound] \citep{mcallester1999some,langford2001bounds} With the hypothesis space $\gH$ parametrized by model parameters.
-For any prior distribution $P$ in $\gH$ that is chosen independently from the training set $S$, and any posterior distribution $Q$ in $\gH$ whose choice may inference $S$, with probability $1-\delta$,

-where $e(Q)$ is the expected classification error for the posterior over the underlying data distribution and $\hat{e}(Q)$ is the classification error for the posterior over the training set. \end{theorem}
+The PAC-Bayes bound is a commonly used bound for the generalization gap of neural networks.
+In this section we show how we can obtain tighter PAC-Bayes bounds using the Kronecker approximation of Hessian eigenbasis. \begin{theorem}[PAC-Bayes Bound] \citep{mcallester1999some,langford2001bounds} With the hypothesis space $\gH$ parametrized by model parameters.
+For any prior distribution $P$ in $\gH$ that is chosen independently from the training set $S$, and any posterior distribution $Q$ in $\gH$ whose choice may inference $S$, with probability $1-\delta$, $\KL\left(\hat{e}(Q)||e(Q)\right)\leq \frac{1}{|S|-1}\left[\KL(Q||P) + \log\frac{|S|}{\delta}\right]$.
+Where $e(Q)$ is the expected classification error for the posterior over the underlying data distribution and $\hat{e}(Q)$ is the classification error for the posterior over the training set. \end{theorem}

-Intuitively, if one can find a posterior distribution $Q$ that has low loss on the training set, and is close to the prior $P$, then the generalization error on $Q$ must be small. \citet{dziugaite2017computing} uses optimization techniques to find an optimal posterior in the family of Gaussians with diagonal covariance.
-They showed that the bound is nonvacuous for several neural network models.
+Intuitively, if one can find a posterior $Q$ that has low loss on the training set, and is close to the prior $P$, then the generalization error on $Q$ must be small. \citet{dziugaite2017computing} uses optimization techniques to find an optimal posterior in the family of Gaussians with diagonal covariance.
+They showed that the bound can be nonvacuous for several neural network models.

 We follow \citet{dziugaite2017computing} to set the prior $P$ to be a multi-variant Gaussian.
-The covariance is a multiple of identity.
-Thus, it is invariant with respect to the change of basis.
-For the posterior, when the variance in one direction is larger, the distance with the prior decreases; however this also has the risk of increasing the empirical loss over the posterior.
-In general, one would expect the variance to be larger along a flatter direction in the loss landscape.
+The covariance is invariant with respect to the change of basis since it is a multiple of identity.
+Thus, For the posterior, when the variance in one direction is larger, the distance with the prior decreases; however this also has the risk of increasing the empirical loss over the posterior.
+In general, one would expect the variance to be larger along a flatter direction in the loss landscape and smaller along a sharper direction.
 However, since the covariance matrix of $Q$ is fixed to be diagonal in \citet{dziugaite2017computing}, the search of optimal deviation happens in standard basis vectors which are not aligned with the local loss landscape.
+Using the Kronecker factorization as in Equation~\ref{eqn:decouple}, we can approximate the layer-wise Hessian's eigenspace.
+We set $Q$ to be a Gaussian whose covariance is diagonal in the approximated eigenbasis of the layer-wise Hessians.
+Under this posterior change of basis, we can obtain tighter bounds compared to \citet{dziugaite2017computing}.
+In our experiments, the final posterior variance $\vs'$ is smaller along the direction of eigenvectors with larger eigenvalues (see \figureref{fig:app_PAC}).
+This agrees with our presumption that the alignment of sharp and flat directions will result in a better optimized posterior $Q$ and thus a tighter bound on classification error.